Joe Fraser: 2019

-In March 2019, Fraser won a silver medal on the high bar and bronze medal on parallel bars at the British Championships.
+In March 2019, Fraser won a silver medal on the high bar and a bronze medal on parallel bars at the British Championships.
 At the 2019 European Championships in Szczecin, Poland, Fraser narrowly missed out on a bronze medal by 0.033 marks in the all-around final.

-In October, Fraser won gold at the 2019 World Championships in Stuttgart for his performance on the parallel bars with a score 15.000.
+In October, Fraser won gold at the 2019 World Championships in Stuttgart for his performance on the parallel bars with a score of 15.000.
 He was the youngest competitor on the apparatus and his win was Great Britain's first gold medal on the apparatus.

 2021

 At the 2021 European Championships Fraser took bronze on the pommel horse.

 At the 2020 Summer Olympics in Tokyo, Fraser competed for Great Britain.
 The team, consisting of Max Whitlock, James Hall, Giarnni Regini-Moran and Fraser, took fourth place with a score of 255.76.
-Fraser qualified for the individual all-around final where he came 9th and the parallel bar final where he came 8th in his debut games.
+Fraser qualified for the individual all-around final, where he came 9th, and the parallel bar final, where he came 8th in his debut games.